 Now that we know what we’re looking for and where we’ll need to look, we’re ready to begin our digital marketing audit!

 In the following sections, I’ll be discussing some of the more common tags that I look for while prospecting, and what each tag can tell me about an organization’s digital marketing practices.
-I’ve grouped similar tags under generic headings, based on their intended purpose and function.
+I’ve grouped similar tags into separate sections, based on their intended purpose and function.

-By no means is this an exhaustive list, but by looking into the marketing tags included below, I can usually gather enough information about a prospect’s business to form a compelling value proposition for my own digital marketing services.
+By no means will this be an exhaustive list, but by looking for the marketing tags listed below, I can usually gather enough information about a prospect’s business to form a compelling value proposition for my own digital marketing services.

 Tag Management Systems

-Tag Management Systems (or “container tags”) allow digital marketers to simplify the process of implementing, managing, maintaining and removing tags from their website.
-Container tags also provide marketers with a greater degree of control over how and when these third-party tags are fired, which data these tags are permitted to access, and offer other “governance” benefits such as version control.
+Tag Management Systems (or “container tags”) allow digital marketers to simplify the process of implementing, managing, maintaining and removing tags from their digital properties.
+Container tags can also provide marketers with a greater degree of control over how and when these third-party tags are fired, which data these tags are permitted to access, and other “governance” benefits such as version control.